KhongCL/KhongCL/README.md

 I enjoy turning ideas into functional applications.
 Here are a couple of highlights from my academic journey:

 * **TrafAnalyz (Capstone Project):** Led a 6-person team in the design and development of a web-based dashboard for accessible web traffic analysis.
 Developed core functionalities for GA4 data import, visualization, and comparative analysis.

-* **Responsive Web Design and Development (Techfit):** Led a 5-student team in the successful deployment of a fully functional responsive web application using HTML, CSS, JavaScript, MySQL and PHP, achieving a 4.0 GPA for the module.
+* **Responsive Web Design and Development (Techfit)::** Led a 5-student team in the successful deployment of a fully functional responsive web application using HTML, CSS, JavaScript, MySQL and PHP, achieving a 4.0 GPA for the module.
+* **APU Hostel Management Fees Payment System (AHMFPS):** Developed a Java-based desktop application to streamline hostel fee management, including secure authentication, user registration, payment processing, and room/fee management.

 Feel free to explore my pinned repositories below for more details on these and other projects!